6 stepping stones to help you cross the gender pension gap

 The value of a pension can fall as well as rise and you could get back less than invested.
 Tax rules are subject to change and are dependent on individual circumstances.

-2. Get in – if you’ve opted out of your workplace pension, opt back in (if you can).
-If you can't then consider starting a personal/stakeholder pension.
+- Get in – if you’ve opted out of your workplace pension, opt back in (if you can).
+If you can't, then you could consider starting your own pension.

 Also, for the State Pension, apply for National Insurance credit if you’re eligible.
 Credits can help to fill gaps in your National Insurance record, to make sure you qualify for certain benefits, including the State Pension.